Recipe Credit: The Glorious Pasta of Italy (Chronicle Books, 2011) by Domenica Marchetti. Reprinted with permission from the publisher.

 - Freshly grated pecorino romano cheese for serving

-Place the California Olive Ranch extra-virgin olive oil and garlic in a large, deep frying pan over medium-low heat.
+- Place the extra-virgin olive oil and garlic in a large, deep frying pan over medium-low heat.
 Cook the garlic, stirring occasionally,

 for 3 to 4 minutes, or until fragrant but not browned.
 Add all the mushrooms and rosemary.
 Raise the heat to medium-high and cook the mushrooms without turning them for

 about 2 minutes, or until they are browned on the underside.
 Toss and then cook them for another 2 minutes or so before tossing them again.

 Continue to cook the mushrooms in this way for about 15 minutes total, or until they are golden brown.
 Remove and discard the garlic.

 - Stir in the tomato puree and reduce the heat to medium-low.
 Add the salt, season with pepper, and stir in the parsley.
 Turn off the heat and cover the pan to keep the sauce warm.

 - Add the pasta to the boiling water, stir to separate the noodles, and cook according to the manufacturer’s instructions until al dente.
 Drain the pasta in a colander

 set in the sink, reserving about 1 cup of the cooking water.